rkeatinggodfrey/Hyles_lineata_genome/Annotation/README.md

  lepidoptera = C:97.8%[S:55.2%,D:42.6%],F:0.5%,M:1.7%,n:5286

- This seems to indicate there are a many isoforms of certain genes in this gene set.
+ This duplication percent seems to indicate there are a many isoforms of certain genes in this gene set.